Catholic Weddings: Another Option

 While we do not require participation in a marriage preparation program we do strongly encourage it.
 There are several options available to you, including:

-Marriage Encounter: This is a weekend program recommended by the Roman Catholic diocese in VA, DC and MD.
+Marriage Encounter: This is a weekend program recommended by the Roman Catholic diocese.
 See Marriage Encounter for links to programs in your area.

 WRM Marriage Preparation Materials: While we are not able to run formal marriage preparation programs we do have materials that can help you prepare for your marriage commitments.
 These include questionnaires and discussion materials to help you create an ongoing dialogue with each other throughout your years of marriage.
 See WRM Marriage Preparation Materials to access these materials.